Para leer la versión en español de este artículo, hacé clic acá.

 But Julieta Oriolo’s Palermo restaurant is hardly a sandwich shop, even though you technically can grab fresh baked bread in the shop attached.
 Sitting firmly on the corner of Gascón and Honduras for the last five years, Oriolo’s ode to pasta arrived on the scene long before a more recent return to ‘authentic’ Italian flavors — a circus procession of pizzerías across Palermo and Belgrano, countless new boutique vermouth brands and fast food pasta shops that sell handmade noodles in paper bowls.
 And it continues without an end in sight.

 Maybe you’ve noticed the appearance of ‘nduja, a spreadable pork salume, peeking its head around on a handful of new restaurant menus.
-Oriolo re-popularized it at La Alacena before introducing it to the menu at her partner Hernan Calliari’s Recoleta cocktail bar, Faraday.
+Oriolo re-popularized it at La Alacena before introducing it to the menu at her partner Hernan Calliari’s Recoleta cocktail bar, Faraday [editor’s note: Faraday closed since the publication of this article].
 She mixes it into the fiery pomodoro sauce that paints dense bites of gnudi — balls of ricotta mixed with semolina flour.
 Hopefully you have saved a small piece of salt crusted focaccia bread to wipe up all the sauce.
 You could use your finger, too.

 But let’s not get ahead of ourselves.
 You could begin the meal with crunchy strands of asparagus topped with a barely cooked country egg, fragrant sumac and whispers of dill.
 Or a toasted crostini made with the family’s masa madre and topped with buttery fresh peas and three types of ricotta.
 By this time you should have popped open a bottle of wine.
 I like the slightly tangy Mendozan pinot noir by Passionate Wines.